dschnare/jekyll-tools/README.md

 # Overview

+**Supports Jekyll 1.0.0.beta3 and above.**

 Jekyll Tools is a set of hook-driven Jekyll plugins that help automate common tasks such as compiling LESS files, combining and minifying JS files and copying files to a destination of your choice.

-Tools are required by the Jekyll Tools plugin.
+Tools are 'required' by the Jekyll Tools plugin.
 Each tool is responsible for performing a specific task and exposes hooks that can be overridden.

 Hooks provide a convenient mechanism to override various stages of execution